Using a Shared Reading Approach

 - Living Things

-Each book links to and extends the key vocabulary of a Vocabulary Starter, allowing teachers to begin a conversation and explore the vocabulary related to the specific topic of the book.
+Each book links to and extends the key vocabulary of a Vocabulary Starter, allowing teachers to begin conversations and explore the vocabulary related to the specific topic of the book.

 Develop early literacy skills through rhyme, rhythm, repetition and highly predictable texts!